How Long Do Isopods Live?

 Diet

-A varied diet helps isopods grow properly and live longer.
-In nature they feed primarily on decaying organic matter such as leaves and wood.
+A varied diet supports growth and longevity.
+Isopods primarily feed on decomposing organic matter such as leaf litter and wood.

 Habitat Quality